eag1ex/payload-resolution-manager/readme.md

 * `getItem(uid,self:boolean)`:  return data for desired `uid` in raw state, with `_uid`, `_ri` and `dataSet`.
      - `self`: when provided you can chain this method.
 To return, you must provide: getItem(...).d (if self is set:true)

-* `itemFormated(data[...], uid)` : for some reason you want to make sure your data is correct and return clean unformated state.
-Provide data[...] in same as previously initialized with `setupData`.
-Method does not update or change any internal states.
+* `itemFormated(data[...], uid)` : for some reason you want to make sure your data is correct and return clean state.
+Provide data[...] as previously initialized with `setupData`.
+Does not update or change any internal states.

 * `deleteSet(uid, force:true)`: you require some hacking, manualy delete cache and history from the class, specify `force=true` to delete all data.